"""

 This is *not* the ``Context`` provided to child processes/threads.

-parallel_kwargs : dict, optional
+parallel_kwargs : dict, default empty

 Additional keywords for :class:`joblib.Parallel`.